serviejs/servie/README.md

 * `text(maxBufferSize): Promise<string>` Read the body as a `string`
 * `json(maxBufferSize): Promise<object>` Read the body as a JSON payload
 * `stream(): Readable` Read the body as a `Readable` stream
+* `setTimeout(ms): void` Set a timeout on the request or response to be marked as finished
+* `clearTimeout(ms): void` Clear a previous timeout

 #### Events

 * `headers` Emitted when the `headers` object becomes available
 * `trailers` Emitted when the `trailers` object becomes available
+* `error` Emitted when an out-of-band error occurs (e.g. abort or timeout) and MUST be handled by the transport
+* `started` Emitted when the request/response has started
+* `finished` Emitted when the request/respone has finished
+* `progress` Emitted when the `bytesTransferred` properties is incremented

 ### Request